videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 # Mute / Unmute Mic

-Any participant can mute or unmute himself in the meeting broadcast audio to others using below methods.
+Muting and Unmuting your microphone refers to turning your microphone off and on, respectively.

+When you mute your microphone, you prevent any sound from your microphone from being transmitted to other meeting participants, while unmuting it allows others to hear you.

 ### `unmuteMic()`

 - By using `unmuteMic()` function of `useMeeting` hook, local participant can publish audio to other participants.

-- You can call these method when the local participant is not broadcasting any audio to others.
+  - You can call this method when the local participant is not broadcasting any audio to others.

 - You can pass customised audio track in `unmuteMic()` by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track#custom-track-with-unmutemic).